koboldpress/black-flag-docs/changelogs/players-guide.md

 permalink: /changelogs/players-guide
 ---

+## 1.3.006
+- Updated spells to have the correct transfer valued for active effects ([#962])
+- Verified compatibility with Foundry V13

 ## 1.2.005
 - Added default sorting for spells compendium & folder coloring ([#900])
 - Fixed advancement level for Precise Critical & incorrect table name in Font of Magic ([#914])